girlbossceo/conduwuit/nix/README.md

 of `nixpkgs.lib.nixosSystem` [as explained here][specialargs].
 This guide will assume you've named the group `flake-inputs`.

-Now you can configure Conduit and a reverse proxy for it.
+Now you can configure conduwuit and a reverse proxy for it.
 Add the following to a new Nix file and include it in your configuration:

 ```nix